datagouv/hydra/README.md

 The crawler will start with URLs never checked and then proceed with URLs crawled before `CHECK_DELAYS` interval.
 It will then wait until something changes (catalog or time).

-There's a by-domain backoff mecanism.
+There's a by-domain backoff mechanism.
 The crawler will wait when, for a given domain in a given batch, `BACKOFF_NB_REQ` is exceeded in a period of `BACKOFF_PERIOD` seconds.
 It will retry until the backoff is lifted.

 If an URL matches one of the `EXCLUDED_PATTERNS`, it will never be checked.